Fox Professing

 What are your credentials?

-Credentials are less important than many people think, but I do think it's fair to let people know what's relevant to their concerns.
-So I've posted a pdf file with my academic curriculum vita (a resume with a list of my academic articles, etc.).
+Credentials are less important than many people think, but since I do think it's fair to let people know what's relevant to their concerns, I've posted a pdf file with my curriculum vita (a resume with a list of my academic history, articles, etc.).

 My formal education is in social psychology (B.A.
 Brooklyn College; M.A. and Ph.D.
 Michigan State University).
-I did postdoctoral work in psychology and law at the University of Nebraska-Lincoln, after which I was a professor of legal studies and psychology at the University of Illinois at Springfield.
-I'm now retired, with the title "associate professor emeritus, legal studies," and occasionally I teach and do other temporary part-time academic work.
+I did postdoctoral work in a specialty area called "psychology and law" at the University of Nebraska-Lincoln, after which I was a professor of legal studies and psychology at what's now called the University of Illinois at Springfield.
+I retired early, with the title "associate professor emeritus, legal studies," and occasionally I teach and do other temporary part-time academic work.
+In Fall 2009, armed with a Fulbright grant, I taught a seminar at Toronto's York University called Psychology and Society in Critical Perspective.

-Social psychology is primarily a research field.
-I've had no training in therapy, I don't do therapy, I know very little about therapy techniques and alternatives.
-Still, I am interested in therapy's role -- and psychology's role more broadly -- in modern society, though that's not my main focus here.
+Social psychology is primarily a research field, though I don't do traditional empirical research.
+Also, I've had no training in therapy, I don't do therapy, I know very little about different therapy approaches.
+Still, I am interested in therapy's role in modern society, and psychology's role more broadly.

-Since I also write about law, I should also say I'm not a lawyer.
+Since I also write about law, I should say I'm not a lawyer.
 Not that that makes much difference.
 Law school teaches how to use the law, not whether it's worth having.
-Still, as part of my post-doctoral training in psychology and law, I took a dozen law school classes.
-The process was intellectually interesting and politically frustrating.
+As part of my post-doctoral training in psychology and law, I took a dozen law school classes.
+The process was intellectually fascinating and politically frustrating.

-Much of my academic work has addressed interconnections among psychology, values, justice and social change, and law.
-With Isaac Prilleltensky, I co-edited the 1997 book Critical Psychology: An Introduction, the first critical psychology text designed for ordinary college students; it's now used in courses around the world.
-We also co-founded the international organization RadPsyNet: The Radical Psychology Network.
-I've published a couple of dozen articles in psychology and psychology/law journals (e.g., American Psychologist, Law and Human Behavior, Behavioral Sciences and the Law).
+Much of my academic work has addressed interconnections among psychology, values, justice, social change, and law.
+With Isaac Prilleltensky, I co-edited the 1997 book Critical Psychology: An Introduction, the first critical psychology text designed for ordinary college students; the second edition is now in print.
+We also co-founded the international organization RadPsyNet (Radical Psychology Network).
+I've published articles in psychology and psychology/law journals (e.g., American Psychologist, Law and Human Behavior, Behavioral Sciences and the Law).

 Tell me more about your background.